We'll teach you to start commodity trading today…

 - It can protect a trader from the volatility of movements in individual commodities.

 3. Choose to Buy or Sell

-As with stock and bonds, speculators in commodities markets look to buy an asset at a low price and sell it at a higher price.
+As with stock and bonds, speculators in commodities markets look to buy an asset at a low price and sell it at a higher price or vice versa.
 But commodity trading is different from stock and bond trading in three important ways:

 - Leverage: Futures markets – the most liquid instrument for trading commodities – offer traders much more leverage than stock and bond markets.
 Increased leverage can produce both bigger gains and bigger losses.

-- Volatility: Commodities can be much more volatile than stocks and bonds.
-Many of the factors that impact supply and demand for commodities can be hard to predict (eg, weather, social unrest, labor strikes, crop failures, etc.).
-When these factors change, commodities can suffer abrupt price changes.
+- Volatility: Commodities can be more volatile in the short term than stocks and bonds.
+Many of the factors that impact supply and demand for commodities can be hard to predict — eg, weather, social unrest, labor strikes, crop failures, etc. When these factors change, commodities can suffer abrupt price changes.

 - Fundamentals: Stock and bond markets have fundamental data points that drive prices.
-Price/earnings ratios, interest rates, credit ratings, and debt/equity ratios are some of the metrics traders use to price stocks and bonds.
-Commodities, on the other hand, have few if any such reliable metrics.
-Prices are usually driven by short-, intermediate- or long-term market sentiment.
+Price-to-earnings ratios, interest rates, credit ratings, and debt-to-equity ratios are some of the metrics traders use to price stocks and bonds.
+Commodities, on the other hand, have few such reliable metrics, if any.
+Commodities prices are usually driven by short-, intermediate- or long-term market sentiment.
 As a result, analyzing commodities markets is much more difficult.

 Given these challenges, one might conclude that commodity trading is no different than playing games at a casino.
 But with the right approach, skill, and research commodities can be a profitable addition to a portfolio.